akrito/emacs.d/README.md

 * Stop breaking other comints.
 * Stick the python requirements (ipdb and python_den.py) in a sane place.
-* Gracefully degrade when ropemacs isn't present (I know some people don't want it) - locate-libray?
 * Maybe use auto-complete.el instead of ido for rope completions

 Requirements